-In the field of criminal business law, he assists companies and their officers, whether suspects or victims, in matters involving criminal labour law, criminal stock market law, criminal tax law, criminal corporate law, criminal urban planning law, unintentional offences, etc.
+In the field of criminal business law, he assists companies and their officers, whether suspects or victims, in matters involving criminal labour law, criminal stock market law, criminal tax law, criminal corporate law, criminal urban planning law, unintentional offences, etc. He regularly defends elected officials or civil servants who have been challenged in the exercise of their functions.

 In the area of ordinary criminal law, he has significant experience in proceedings involving both felonies and misdemeanours.